WebAssembly/wasi-sdk/README.md

 This repository does not yet support C++ exceptions.
 C++ code is supported only with -fno-exceptions for now.
 Similarly, there is not yet support for setjmp/longjmp.
-Work on support for [exception handling] s underway at the language level which will support both of these features.
+Work on support for [exception handling] is underway at the language level which will support both of these features.

 [exception handling]: https://github.com/WebAssembly/exception-handling/